Idanban12/ai-conditioner-web/Docs/cyclers_and_players_overview.md

 - They could decide if an image should appear on the left, right, or center of the viewer’s field.
 - They might overlay images or present them in quick succession to create a subliminal effect.

-Example Players:
+#### Player Types

+**Core Players:**
-- **DirectPlayer**: Simple, straightforward presentation (no fancy effects).
+- **DirectPlayer**: Clean, straightforward presentation with no spatial effects - ideal for focused, clear delivery.
-- **StereoSplitPlayer**: Alternates left/right for a ping-pong auditory or visual effect.
+- **StereoSplitPlayer**: Alternates content between left/right channels, creating a ping-pong effect that induces mild confusion and maintains engagement.
-- **RotationalPlayer**: Cycles through multiple positions, creating a sense of immersion.
+- **RotationalPlayer**: Cycles content through multiple spatial positions, creating immersive movement sensations.
-- **LayeredPlayer**: Overlaps multiple elements for a denser, more confusing (and often more hypnotically potent) environment.
+- **LayeredPlayer**: Overlaps multiple concurrent elements for dense, disorienting environments with heightened hypnotic potential.

+**Advanced Players:**
+- **CompositePlayer**: Combines multiple player strategies within a single session, allowing for dynamic presentation changes.
+- **TriChamberPlayer**: Specialized three-position rotation system optimized for specific psychological effects (similar to RotationalPlayer but with fixed three-point pattern).

 **Developer Note:**
 Players do not alter the content sequence; they only define how that sequence is arranged in a multi-channel, multi-modal environment.
 By separating the *selection and sequencing* (Cyclers) from the *presentation and arrangement* (Players), you get a flexible architecture.
 You can easily swap out a Cycler without touching Player logic, or choose a different Player to achieve a different atmospheric effect without modifying the underlying sequence.